razluta/UnityIconGenerationFromModels/README.md

 ## Preview & Configuration Tools

+### Professional Lighting Presets
+Select from professionally designed lighting setups:
+- **Quick Selection**: Choose from dropdown in Lighting Settings
+- **Instant Application**: All lights (main, fill, point) automatically configured
+- **Smart Detection**: Tool automatically switches to "Custom" when you manually adjust lighting
+- **Optimized for Different Needs**: Each preset designed for specific object types and styles

 ### Setup Scene Mockup
 Creates a complete visual mockup of your icon generation setup in the current scene:
 - Camera positioned with your exact settings